-We cannot assure you that any patent infringement lawsuit that we may file will prevent the introduction of a generic version of IMVEXXY or BIJUVA for any particular length of time, or at all.
-If Teva's ANDA or Amneal's ANDA are approved, and a generic version of IMVEXXY or BIJUVA is introduced, our sales of IMVEXXY or BIJUVA could be adversely affected.
-In addition, we cannot predict what additional ANDAs could be filed by Teva, Amneal or other potential generic competitors requesting approval to market generic forms of our products, which could require us to incur significant additional expense and result in distraction for our management team, and if approved, result in significant decreases in the revenue derived from sales of our marketed products and thereby harm our business and financial condition.
+We cannot assure you that any patent infringement lawsuit that we may file will prevent the introduction of a generic version of IMVEXXY for any particular length of time, or at all.
+If Teva's ANDA is approved, and a generic version of IMVEXXY is introduced, our sales of IMVEXXY could be adversely affected.
+In addition, we cannot predict what additional ANDAs could be filed by Teva, or other potential generic competitors requesting approval to market generic forms of our products, which could require us to incur significant additional expense and result in distraction for our management team, and if approved, result in significant decreases in the revenue derived from sales of our marketed products and thereby harm our business and financial condition.